-The SPRC, Incoming Pastor, and DS consult regarding needed training that will enhance the incoming pastor's skills, in order to empower him/her to achieve benchmarks of ministry that have been established.
+The SPRC, Incoming Pastor, and DS consult regarding needed training that will enhance the incoming pastor's skills to empower him/her to achieve benchmarks of ministry that have been established.
 A plan to develop clergy excellence will be formulated.
-These are usually included in the appointment memo.
+These are usually included in the appointment Covenant.